 In contrast, the ones in the yellow part of the graph can’t help making a mess or being noisy—commotions are part of their temperament/lifestyle.
 Still, they ask for permission and apologise, or find other ways to make up for their actions.

 Finally, we’ve got the devils who raise hell and won’t bat an eye even when confronted about it.
 Extreme, yes, but you probably know someone like that—in fact, it is safe to say all of us had such an episode—in childhood, or last weekend maybe?
 These cases are the most difficult to deal with and the most disruptive.
 While the other three types might find the balance and live in the spirit of convivir, just one bully is enough to spoil the milk.

 Is this graphic useful?
 Is it even true?
 Like most matrix-like classifications, it serves to analyse behaviour and articulate some insights.
 For me, it helps with reminding me that just keeping things tidy, private, and quiet does not make me caring and considerate.
 I have to engage with people and actually be a part of society to contribute to it.
 Similarly, others may realise it is not enough to give notice before causing a racket or apologise after it.
 Sometimes they need to change their ways to accommodate others.

-In the end this is what the spirit of convivir is all about—the extra effort everyone has to put in to achieve harmony, and whether one is willing to go that extra mile.
+In the end this is what the spirit of convivir is all about—the extra effort everyone has to put in to achieve harmony, and whether one is willing to go that extra kilometer.
 And no, you won’t get a medal for it if you do, but you get a chance at making life better, and coexistence more bearable, for everyone.
 If this happens to be something you might want to do, that is.